How can I settle or waive employment claims?

 Can settlement agreements settle future claims?

-Settlement agreements cannot be used to settle claims that have not yet become known.
+Settlement agreements should be used with extreme caution to settle claims that have not yet become known.
 For example, even if an agreement specifically states that sex discrimination claims are settled, a sex discrimination claim that arises later (ie the actions or discussions that give rise to the complaint have not occurred at the time the settlement agreement is made) will not be settled under the agreement and the employee may later pursue this claim.
-If the cause of a claim is known (eg the relevant discrimination has already occurred) but the employee has not yet pursued any legal action, this claim may be covered by a settlement agreement.
+This type of ‘future claim’, described above, is different to situations where the cause of a claim is known (eg if the relevant discrimination has already occurred but the employee has not yet pursued any legal action) - such claims can be covered by a settlement agreement.

-This principle was firmly established in 2022.
-It has since been questioned in the Scottish Court of Session, where it was suggested that future claims that have not yet become known may be settled, so long as the type of claim is specifically identified and the agreement expresses an explicit intent to settle such future claims.
-However, decisions by the Court of Session are not binding in England and Wales (ie they influence the courts in England and Wales but do not determine what they decide on a matter).
-As this issue is not yet definitively resolved (ie further changes to the law may occur and it’s yet to be seen how the English and Welsh courts treat the decision above), it’s best to be cautious when making a settlement agreement that covers future claims.
+The law dictating whether future claims can be settled is not crystal clear.
+A 2022 Employment Appeal Tribunal (EAT) case suggested that future claims that have not yet become known cannot be settled using a settlement agreement.
+However, the EAT’s position has since been overturned by the more powerful Scottish Court of Session, where it was suggested that future claims that have not yet become known may be settled, so long as the type of claim is specifically identified and the agreement expresses an explicit intent to settle such future claims.
+A 2024 EAT case in England took a similar approach.
+However, it’s possible that either of these cases will be appealed (ie further changes to the law may occur) and that other sitting EATs may take various, nuanced views on whether future claims can be settled.
+As the issue is not yet definitively resolved, it’s best to be cautious when making a settlement agreement that covers future claims, and to avoid doing so if possible.
 Consider Asking a lawyer for advice before making such a settlement agreement.

 What else should I think about?